 Sex positivity cannot be discussed without acknowledging safe sex and women’s health.
 If you want to avoid an unplanned pregnancy, birth control is your friend.
 Birth control can also make your #PeriodsOptional, a significant plus (period stained underwear be gone!).

 Pandia Health delivers the birth control pill, patch, or ring to your door so long as you have access to the internet and a mailbox!
-If you need a prescription for one of these methods, one of our doctors can write you one if you live in CA, CO, FL, TX, WY, and AZ.
+If you need a prescription for one of these methods, one of our doctors can write you one if you live in AZ, CA, CO, FL, GA, NV, TX, WA, and WY.
 If you already have a prescription, we deliver to all 50 states.
 Get started through our website, and we’ll take care of the rest.

 As always, Pandia Health is also here for you as a resource.
 Please check out our blog, YouTube channel, and Facebook page for more fantastic content.
 We are also now on TikTok, so give us a follow there!

 Please stay safe and continue to kick-ass as the empowered, sex-positive person that you are!

 Disclaimer: The above information is for general informational purposes only and is NOT a substitute for professional medical advice.
 Always seek the advice of your doctor/primary care provider before starting or changing treatment.